The Slaves' Betrayal

 Historical Context: The Road to Catastrophe

 This massive population movement proved disastrous.
-Poor treatment by Roman officials led to Gothic revolts.
-At the Battle of Adrianople in 378 CE, the Goths annihilated a Roman army and killed Emperor Valens himself.
-This defeat shattered Rome's aura of invincibility and began a new era where Germanic peoples increasingly dictated terms to Rome.
+Poor treatment by Roman officials led to Gothic revolts, and at the Battle of Adrianople in 378 CE, the Goths annihilated a Roman army and killed Emperor Valens himself.
+That defeat shattered Rome's aura of invincibility and opened a new era in which Germanic peoples increasingly dictated terms to the empire.

 Alaric emerged as leader of the Visigoths around 395 CE.
-Raised among Romans and trained in their military tactics, he was no mere barbarian chieftain but a sophisticated commander who understood both Roman strengths and weaknesses.
-When the Empire reneged on payments and land promises to his people, Alaric launched a series of invasions into Italy.
+Raised among Romans and trained in their military tactics, he was no mere barbarian chieftain.
+He was a sophisticated commander who understood both Roman strengths and Roman weaknesses.
+When the empire reneged on payments and land promises to his people, Alaric launched a series of invasions into Italy.

-The Western Empire's defense now rested with Stilicho, a brilliant general of half-Vandal descent who served as regent for the young Emperor Honorius.
-For years, Stilicho maintained an uneasy balance, alternatively fighting and negotiating with Alaric.
-But in 408 CE, palace intrigue led to Stilicho's execution.
-With him died the Empire's best hope for managing the Gothic threat.
+The Western Empire's defense rested with Stilicho, a brilliant general of half-Vandal descent who served as regent for the young Emperor Honorius.
+For years, Stilicho maintained an uneasy balance, alternately fighting and negotiating with Alaric.
+In 408 CE, palace intrigue led to Stilicho's execution.
+With him died the empire's best hope for managing the Gothic threat.

 Main Narrative: Three Days That Changed History